walmartlabs/concord-website/docs/plugins/terraform.md

     stateId: "myInventory"
 ```

-To completely remove the state, you can use the inventory [API](../api/inventory.html#delete-inventory).
+To completely remove the state, you can use the [JSON Store API](../api/json-store.html).

 Concord also supports the use of all [Terraform's backend types](https://www.terraform.io/docs/backends/types/index.html).
 To instruct the plugin to use the `s3` backend for storing state, use something like the following: